priyankazhr/priyankazhr/README.md

 - 👋 Hi, I’m @priyankazhr
-- 👀 I’m interested in Business
+- 👀 I’m interested in Bussiness
-- 🌱 I’m currently learning Web Programming
+- 🌱 I’m currently learning Web Programming & Data Analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...